 As you can see, there is an abundance of meat analogues and plant-based alternatives that have come to market in recent years that aim to closely mimic the unique qualities of various meats, and as technology advances and eating habits continue to change in line with ethical and sustainable values, it's expected that the range will continue to diversify and expand over the coming decade to satisfy the unique needs of the European consumer.

-Click here to move onto part two of this three-part series!
+Click here to read part two of this three-part series!

 Alavi, S, 2014, 'Towards "synthetic meat"? - Advances in texturization and extrusion of cereal and legume proteins', Cereal Foods World, 59, 6S, p.
 A14.
 Available on FSTA: 2015-11-Ge3425